tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-04-05-content-ops.md

 ---
 layout: blog
-title: The Bloggers Way
+title: The start of Content Ops
-subtitle: A 52 week course to learn how to blog
+subtitle: An emergent discipline
 draft: true
 ---